raspberrypilearning/mapping-data/en/step_6.md

 - Add a second data file — load another file of data and display it using different pins.
 Can you use some of your existing functions if you make some small changes?
 Do you want to use two sets of pins, or put all the data together on one pin?

 ### Data-sized pins: Olympic host countries
+This project has been upgraded to show larger pins for areas that have hosted the Olympic Games more often.

 You should view this project in full screen mode to see the whole map.
+You may also need to resize the map window.

-<iframe src="https://trinket.io/embed/python/0469d3a29b" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/python/0469d3a29b?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Filter data: Global population — rural and urban
+This projec has been upgraded to allow you to filter the data used to make the display.

 You should view this project in full screen mode to see the whole map.
+You may also need to resize the map window.

-<iframe src="https://trinket.io/embed/python/96be05796c" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
+<iframe src="https://trinket.io/embed/python/96be05796c?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 --- save ---